A fascinating kind of ceramics is Raku ceramics. Raku is a ceramic technique that has been around for hundreds of years and has a fascinating history.

-Wabi-sabi is a Japanese term that is based on Buddhism principles about transience and imperfections.
+Wabi-sabi is a Japanese term based on Buddhism principles about transience and imperfections.
 It is about finding beauty in imperfection.
 Wabi-sabi is all about accepting your imperfections in life.

 Here is a definition from Thomas Oppong that I feel really defines the two words Wabi-Sabi:

 When you look at Wabi-Sabi’s Japanese definition, you can see how the traditional ceramic masters could see raku ceramics as the Wabi-sabi of ceramics.
-When it comes out of the kiln, each piece of Raku ware has a uniqueness; no two-piece is the same.
+When it comes out of the kiln, each piece of Raku ware is unique; no two-piece is the same.

 The Japanese Raku Family of Potters

-As with many art forms that started in Japan, raku ceramics has a fascinating story.
-What is even more interesting about this is that the same family is still making raku ceramics in Kyoto, Japan, today.
+Like many art forms that started in Japan, raku ceramics has a fascinating story.
+Even more interesting is that the same family is still making raku ceramics in Kyoto, Japan, today.

 Tanaka Chōjirō (about 1516 – 1592) is considered the founding father or first generation of Raku potters.
-Traditionally Japan raku production was used to make Japanese tea bowls.
+Traditionally Japanese raku production was used to make Japanese tea bowls.

 In 1584 the master potter Tanaka Chōjirō also produced ridge tiles for Toyotomi Hideyoshi’s Jurakudai palace.
 When he completed the work in 1584, Toyotomi Hideyoshi presented Tanaka Chōjirō with a seal where the character 楽 or raku was inscribed.

-From this time on, the family adopted Raku as their family name, and the Japanese form of raku ceramics was born.
-Today the 15th generation of the Raku family is producing traditional style Japanese raku ceramics in the same method that Tanaka Chōjirō originally produced.
+From then on, the family adopted Raku as their family name, and the Japanese form of raku ceramics was born.
+Today the 15th generation of the Raku family produces traditional-style Japanese raku ceramics in the same method that Tanaka Chōjirō originally produced.

-Raku Kichizaemon is the 15th generation grandmaster of the Raku family that is producing raku ceramics.
+Raku Kichizaemon is the 15th-generation grandmaster of the Raku family, producing raku ceramics.
 He is known to produce about-grade raku ceramics.
 You can see some of his ceramics while he discusses his philosophy by watching the video below:

 The Japanese Method of Raku Ceramic Production

-The Japanese raku pottery is not made the traditional way that most ceramics are made.
-Rupert Faulkner, the senior creator from the Japandepartment at the Victoria and Albert Albert Museum told this to the blog Something Curated about the traditional Japanese raku ceramics method that was used for raku pottery production:
+The Japanese raku pottery is not made the way most ceramics are made.
+Rupert Faulkner, the senior creator from the Japan department at the Victoria and Albert Albert Museum, told this to the blog Something Curated about the traditional Japanese raku ceramics method that was used for raku pottery production:

-If you would like to see the traditional Japanese raku pottery method, you can watch the video below that shows a method that has been around for hundreds of years.
-This method is used to make the black raku pottery.
+If you want to see the traditional Japanese raku pottery method, you can watch the video below, which shows a method that has been around for hundreds of years.
+This method is used to make black raku pottery.

 Raku Pottery Today